Battle of Tannenberg: Early phases of battle: 23–26 August

-Aided by Russian radio intercepts, a captured map of Russian positions, and information from fleeing German civilians of Rennenkampf's slow progress, Hindenburg and Ludendorff planned the encirclement of the Russian Second Army.
+Aided by Russian radio intercepts, a captured map of Russian positions, and information from fleeing German civilians of Rennenkampf's slow progress, Hindenburg and Ludendorff planned the encirclement of the Russian 2nd Army.
 I Corps and XX Corps would attack from Gilgenburg towards Neidenburg, while XVII Corps and I Reserve Corps attacked the Russian right flank.
 They met with Scholtz and his XX Corps staff on 24 August, and François on 25 August, where he was ordered to attack towards Usdau on 26 August.
 François stated only part of his corps and artillery had arrived.
 Ludendorf insisted the attack must go forward as planned, since more trains were expected beforehand.
 François replied, "If it is so ordered, of course an attack will be made, and the troops will obviously have to fight with bayonets."

 On the way back to headquarters Hoffmann received new radio intercepts.
-Rennenkampf's most recent orders from Zhilinskiy were to continue due west, not turn south-westward towards Samsonov, who was instructed to continue his own drive northwest further away from Rennenkampf.
+Rennenkampf's most recent orders from Zhilinsky were to continue due west, not turn south-westward towards Samsonov, who was instructed to continue his own drive northwest further away from Rennenkampf.
 Based on this information Scholtz formed a new defensive flank along the Drewenz River, while his main line strengthened their defenses.
 Back at headquarters Hindenburg told the staff, "Gentlemen.
 Our preparations are so well in hand that we can sleep soundly tonight."

 Samsonov was concerned by the German resistance with their earlier advance, and aerial reconnaissance spotted the arrival of the German I Corps.
-However, Samsonov was ordered by Zhilinski to attack northwest with Martos' XV Corps, and Klyuev's XII Corps, while I Corps protected the left flank, and VI Corps was positioned on the right at Bischofsburg.
+Zhilinsky and Samsonov could not reach an agreement on the direction of the army.
+The dispute over the direction of attack resulted in a compromise: on the 24th, the 2nd Army was sent to the Allenstein–Osterode front, leaving the VI Corps on the move to Bischofsburg at Zhilinsky's request, i.e. separating it from the rest of the army by 2½ marches and thereby exposing it to a separate defeat.
+These negotiations, as well as the negotiations about a day's rest, which Samsonov insistently demanded, led to the fact that, apart from the VI Corps, the army barely moved on the 25th.
+The order from Zhilinsky was to attack northwest as per Samsonov's aim, with Martos' XV Corps and Klyuev's XII Corps, while I Corps protected the left flank, and VI Corps was positioned on the right at Bischofsburg.